 Boundaries and Relationships

 Locations and Organizations are very closely related resources and can often be mix/matched/confused.
-The Location is intended to describe the more physical structures managed/operated by an organization, where the Organization is intended to represent the more conceptual heirarchies, such as a ward.
+The Location is intended to describe the more physical structures managed/operated by an organization, where the Organization is intended to represent the more conceptual hierarchies, such as a ward.

 A Location is valid without an address in cases where it could be purely described by a geo-coded location in remote areas, or when recorded by a device.
 Locations with a mode = "kind" would also likely not have an address, as they are just a type of location, but could also have an address where they can be found at the address.

 Another use of location could be for describing a Jurisdiction.
-This jurisdiction may be considered a classified boundary which could be a combination of a physical boundary, and some other descrimintor(s):
+This jurisdiction may be considered a classified boundary which could be a combination of a physical boundary, and some other discriminator(s):

 Nation - Country wide community or Federal Government (Ministry of Health)